What do terpenes do for plant-based medicine?

-Yet the history and medicinal benefits of terpenes run much deeper than the lofty spotlight placed on them more recently.
-The possibilities for enhancing patient outcomes by actively utilising terpenes profiles in medical cannabis formulations is one of the exciting frontiers of this industry and should be considered by researchers and prescribing physicians alike.
+Yet the history and medicinal application of terpenes run much deeper and warrant further investigation.
+The possibilities for enhancing patient outcomes by actively utilising terpenes profiles in cannabinoid formulations is one of the new frontiers of this industry and is starting to be considered by researchers.

 Terpenes are organic hydrocarbon compounds that are volatile in nature.
 When crushed or disturbed they produce characteristic aromas that you would associate with citrus, lavender or pine needles, amongst many others.
 Each of these scents is attributed to a type of terpene.

 The sweet, uplifting smell of lemons is caused by the terpene limonene.
-Whether you find limonene in cannabis, lemons or as a food additive, there is no recognisable difference to the chemical structure or effect.
+Whether you find limonene in a medicinal plant, lemons or as a food additive, there is no recognisable difference to the chemical structure or effect.